-In most cases, a doctor can diagnosis the flu based on symptoms, especially when these symptoms occur during the peak flu season.
-But sometimes your doctor may want to perform an influenza rapid diagnostic test to be sure the influenza virus is responsible for your symptoms and not another health problem.
+In most cases, a doctor can diagnose the flu based on symptoms, especially when these symptoms happen during the peak flu season.
+But sometimes your doctor may want to do an influenza rapid diagnostic test to be sure the influenza virus is responsible for your symptoms, not another health problem.

 Why Is a Flu Test Helpful?

 When your doctor distinguishes the flu virus from other viral infections, antiviral drugs can be prescribed early in the illness when they are most effective.
 If the flu is diagnosed early (within 48 hours of showing flu symptoms), the antiviral drugs may alleviate the severity of the flu symptoms and shorten the illness by a day or so.
 After 48 hours, these drugs may not have any benefit in reducing flu symptoms.